 "Athens is a rich city, both historically and culturally.
 There are dozens of diverse opportunities to experience if you take the initiative to go and discover them.
 I have no doubt that you will stumble across surprising side streets with great food vendors, restaurants, coffee shops and more.
 Likewise, do not be afraid to get lost.
 A friendly “Sygnomi” can go a long way."

-Athens is a densely packed city of ancient sites, museums, and a seemingly endless span of modern urban landscapes, ever-changing, and vividly alive all beneath the gaze of the Parthenon one of most important ancient monuments in the Western world.
+Athens is a densely packed city of ancient sites, museums, and a seemingly endless panorama of modern urban landscapes, all ever-changing and vividly alive beneath the gaze of the Parthenon, one of most important ancient monuments in the Western world.

-Despite its rapid and ongoing transformation, Athens remains a city of small, intimate neighborhoods clustered around a central plateia, or square.
-Each enclave—from the bohemian outpost of Exarhia to the posh Kolonaki to Nea Smyrni, named by the refugees from Smyrna who settled it—has its own distinct personality and charm.
+Despite its rapid, ongoing transformation, Athens remains a city of small, intimate neighborhoods, each clustered around a central plateia, or square.
+Each of these neighborhood enclaves, from bohemian Exarchia to posh Kolonaki and sophisticated Nea Smyrni - named by the refugees from Smyrna who settled there—has its own distinct personality and charm.